East Anglian Traditional Music Trust

 by John & Katie Howson

-This article in our series of portraits of singers and musicians from East Anglia is written by John and Katie Howson, co-directors of EATMT, who first met dulcimer-player Mollie Whittaker in the late 1970s, and kept up a friendship with her for twenty-five years, until her death in 2004, aged 84.
+This article in our series of portraits of singers and musicians from East Anglia is written by John and Katie Howson, co-founders of EATMT, who first met dulcimer-player Mollie Whittaker in the late 1970s, and kept up a friendship with her for twenty-five years, until her death in 2004, aged 84.